swiftlang/swift-org-website/documentation/cxx-interop/index.md

 send("Hello, this is Swift!")
 ```

-### Mapping Getters And Setters to Computed Properties
+### Mapping Getters and Setters to Computed Properties

 The `SWIFT_COMPUTED_PROPERTY` macro maps a C++ getter and setter member
 function to a computed property in Swift.
 For example, the following getter